nperezpinera/iebis_swdev_debug_exercises/README.md

 For some reason, the methods are not working properly, sometimes they return the correct value and others don't.
 You need to answer the next questions.

 #### Why the method _firstMultipleCharacter_ is returning "c" for the word _comprehensive_, when the correct answer should be "e"?
-  The simple solution to this problem is switching the greater or equal to 0 sign in the if statement to only a greater than sign.
-That way you need more than one letter to be repeated before it is returned in char ch.
-Here is the fixed code:
+  The reason for c being returned is inside the private int find function.
+In the for loop, i is made equal to pos, so the first letter will always be returned by this function because it is equal to its own position in the word.
+To solve this, all one needs to do is add 1 to int i in the for loop, like so:
-  > if (find(ch, i) > 0)
+  > for (int i = pos + 1; i < word.length(); i++)
 #### Why the method _firstRepeatedCharacter_ is throwing an exception?
 #### Why the method _countGroupsRepeatedCharacters_ returns 3 in one case when it should be 4?